mattjlewis/advent-of-code/README.md

 Solutions for parts 1 and 2 are then identical as the phase settings for part 1 result in all of the amplifiers terminating immediately after just one pass, whereas part 2 requires a number of iterations.

+### Day 12

+A brute force solution wouldn't work for part 2 - simply a matter of finding the first step at which an axis position and velocity values loop back to their first value and then finding the least common multiple of the steps for each axis.

+Broke rule 4 (no external dependencies) to use the Hipparchus mathematics core library - it would be silly to implement a least common multiple function.

 ### 2020